coderefinery/manuals/content/lesson-maintainer.md

 # Lesson maintainer

+This page is a suggestion.
+We will update in 2026 as we start implementing the maintainer role for our lessons.

 Many people contribute to lesson and thus are "maintainers"  *The* lesson maintainer refers to the person managing all the contributions, like the editor of a [edited